Dr Matthew Beadman CPsychol

 I encourage prospective clients to visit my website, where further information about my service and direct client feedback can be found.

-I am a Clinical Psychologist.
-This means I provide clinical psychology services to individuals, groups and organisations to improve physical and psychological health, to reduce distress, to help people achieve their goals and create a meaningful and fulfilling life.
+I am a Clinical Psychologist and I provide services to individuals, groups and organisations to improve physical and psychological health, to reduce distress, to help people achieve their goals and create a meaningful and fulfilling life.

 I work in both the NHS and in private practice.
-In my NHS post I specialise in the application of psychological theory to the management of physical health conditions, particularly cardiac conditions.
-I recently left a senior role within a City of London psychology practice to develop my work closer to home.
-Alongside my clinical work, I also deliver evidence-based psychological interventions to large FTSE 100 organisations to increase staff health, resilience and well-being.
+In the NHS I am a senior psychologist specialising in the application of psychological theory to the management of physical health conditions and have led (or currently lead) psychology services in pain management, cardiac and intensive care NHS services.
+I recently left a senior role within a City of London consultancy to develop independent private practice closer to home.
+Alongside my clinical work, I also deliver evidence-based psychological interventions to large FTSE 100 organisations and NHS Trusts to increase staff health, resilience and well-being.
 I have worked for the NHS for the past ten years.

-I am particularly interested in brief, evidence-based psychological models which create meaningful change for clients within a shorter period.
+I am particularly interested in brief, evidence-based psychological models which create meaningful change for clients within a shorter period of time.